Rapar: Geography

 The nearby villages are Gagodar, Chhotapar, Pragpar, Bhutakiya, Bhimasar, Selari, Badargadh, Vajepar, Kidiyanagar, Padampar, Kalyanpar, Rav, Palanpar, Nandasar, Bela, Jatawada, Davri, Balasar Palanswa and others.

 Rapar is nearest town en route to Dholavira, the Harappan civilization site.

 Rapar was partially destroyed during the 2001 Gujarat earthquake but it has been developed again with good planning.

 It has many temples like Swaminarayan Temple dedicated to Swaminarayana, Ratneswar Temple dedicated to Shiva, Ram Mandir dedicated to Rama, Dariyasthan dedicated to Dariyalal and two nice ponds and a public garden.

+The famous Ravechi temple is situated in the Nana Raava Village in Rapar District of Gujarat in Kutch.
+For Ravechi Fair Gujarat more than 50,000 people assemble, mainly Charan, Ahir and Rabari community people to grant the offerings to Ravechi Mata.
+During this Ravechi Fair Gujarat celebration, newly married couples of Ahir community come dressed in their traditional wedding outfits to take blessings from Ravechi Mata.